 Well, MUSEUMS ARE NOT NEUTRAL, plain and simple.
 Let’s come together and spread this message.

-Here are a few recent blog posts that discuss the issues of museum neutrality.
-Stay tuned for more, and be sure to follow the hashtag #MuseumsAreNotNeutral on social media to get connected to the community.
+Here is a list of some resources and articles that tackle the issue of museum neutrality (last updated July 2020).
+Be sure to follow the hashtag #MuseumsAreNotNeutral on social media to get connected to the community.

 A Moment for Accountability, Transformation, & Real Questions,by Mike Murawski, ArtMuseumTeaching.com, June 3, 2020.

 Museums are Not Neutral with Movement Co-Founders La Tanya S. Autry and Mike Murawski, Monument Lab podcast, May 14, 2020.

 Museums Are Not Neutral: We Are Stronger Together, by La Tanya S. Autry and Mike Murawski, Panorama: Journal of the Association of Historians of American Art 5, no. 2 (Fall 2019)